ada-h/demo/README.md

 # demo
-This sis the paymnet sdk demo page
+This is the paymnet sdk demo page